Rules of the British Society for Immunology ("the Rules”)

 The British Society for Immunology’s (the Society) governing instrument is its Articles of Association (the Articles).

 2. The trustees of the Society are appointed in accordance with the Articles by the membership and shall number no fewer than 8 and no more than 12.
 They will include the President, the Treasurer, the Clinical Secretary and four Full Members of the Society, all of whom shall be elected to serve as trustees by the Full Members of the Society.
-The Chair of the Forum shall also be a trustee, ex officio.
-Up to four trustees, who need not be members of the Society, but who may have specialist expertise in areas such as finance or governance, may be co-opted by the trustees at the trustees' discretion.
+The Chair of the Forum shall also be a trustee, ex officio, who shall also be elected by the Full Members of the Society.
+An elected trustee may be selected by the Board to act as vice-President (deputy).
+This is not a President-elect role.

-5. The Forum shall consist of:
+8. The Forum shall consist of:

-a. the trustees (ex officio);
+a. the President (ex officio);

 b. the chief executive of the Society (ex officio);

-d. other elected members, representing sectors of the membership, including but not limited to:
+f. other elected members, representing sectors of the membership, including but not limited to:

 i.
-Two regional representatives – Scotland;
+One regional representative – Scotland;

 ii.
-Two regional representatives – England;
+One regional representative – England;

 iii.
 One regional representative – Wales;